Copyright Guidelines for Showing Movies and Other Audiovisual Works

 If you have any questions about movie licenses or about copyright law generally, please contact the Office of General Counsel at x8940 or refer to Section IV of the University Policy for the Use of Copyrighted Works.

 In reading these materials, please keep in mind that they do not constitute, and should not be considered a substitute for, specific legal advice.
 The resolution of legal issues frequently hinges on slight changes in the facts and circumstances, and your particular situation may well be different from those described in these materials.
-If you have questions about your situation, please contact the Office of General Counsel at x8940.
+Members of the W&L community who have questions are encouraged to contact the Office of General Counsel at x8940.